 - PPE Specialists maintain knowledge of PPE use, sanitizer, cleaning and disinfecting solution quantities, stock, location, and re-order placement.
 Specialists work with new and newly trained personnel and visitors to ensure proper PPE use and disposal.

-- Delivery Sanitizers ensure that all packages that arrive at the facility are received safely and sanitized before proceeding through the building and delivering the package to the recipient.
+- Delivery Sanitizers ensure packages that arrive at the facility are received safely and sanitized before proceeding through the building.
 This may include mail, courier packages, food delivery, etc.

 Welcome to the “New Normal”